Stay Healthy in Autumn: Seasonal Tips for Well-being

 - Connect to nature.
 Take a walk in your neighborhood or hike through the woods.
 Breath in the smell of fallen leaves and the beautiful autumn colors.
 Also, breathing in the cool air will help strengthen the lungs, which we know can be easily affected during the cold months.

 - Eat seasonal appropriate foods that moisten and nourish the body.
 Some of the best foods to eat during this time of the year are tofu, tempeh, spinach, sweet potatoes, carrots, onions, leeks, garlic, barley, cooked vegetables, baked squash, nuts and seeds, whole grains, beans, cooked greens (including spinach, kale, dandelion).
-This is the time to start making some hearty soups!
-Check out our delicious recipe for Baby Butternut Squash here!
+This is the time to start making some hearty soups.
+Check out our delicious recipes for Baby Butternut Squash and Roasted Delicata Squash!

 - Try incorporating sour foods into your diet.
 The taste of sour is very beneficial during this time of year.
 Sour foods include things like sourdough bread, olives, pickles, yogurt, and vinegars.
-An easy way to incorporate sour into your diet is to start the day with a warm glass of water with some fresh lemon, lime or grapefruit.
+An easy way to incorporate sourness into your diet is to start the day with a warm glass of water with some fresh lemon, lime, or grapefruit.
+Try our recipe for Pickled Watermelon Rind.

 - Incorporate some of your favorite Autumn spices!
-Spices like cinnamon, cardamom and cloves can be warming and help out bodies integrate with the cold air easier.
+Spices like cinnamon, cardamom, and cloves can be warming and help out bodies integrate with the cold air easier.
 Try incorporating these spices into your foods and beverages.
+Our Vanilla Turmeric herbal tea blends the warmth of turmeric and chai spices with fruity and floral accents.

-- Avoid eating sugar, refined flours, fried foods, cold dairy, and raw, uncooked foods.
+- Avoid eating sugar, refined flour, fried foods, cold dairy, and raw, uncooked foods.
 These can bring extra coldness and phlegm to your body and increase your chances of sickness.
 Eat less raw fruit than you may have been eating in the warmer months.
-If you do enjoy fruit, try enjoying pears, apples, persimmons and other seasonal fruit.
+If you do enjoy fruit, try enjoying pears, apples, persimmons, and other seasonal fruit.
 Cooking the fruits can make them tastier and easier to digest.
-If you’re looking for a healthy way for apple crisp, here is a wonderful recipe!
+If you’re looking for a healthy way to make an apple crisp, here is a wonderful recipe!

 - Sleep more!
 In the summer months, we can be prone to burning the candle at both ends, but as the sun is setting earlier, try to get into bed earlier and aim for 7.5-8.5 hours of sleep a night.